-This laboratory-based course begins with the fundamentals and principles of the art of food preparation and includes management and production skills and techniques.
-Students can pursue a national sanitation certification and other appropriate industry certifications.
-The knowledge and skills required for careers in the restaurant, food, and beverage industry are practiced as food is prepared for a campus based restaurant.
-Students have the opportunity to earn the Serve Safe Certification.
-Also students have the opportunity to earn Food Handler Certification.
+Culinary Arts begins with the fundamentals and principles of the art of cooking and the science of baking and includes management and production skills and techniques.
+Students can pursue a national sanitation certification or other appropriate industry certifications.
+This course is offered as a laboratory-based course.

-Prerequisite: Introduction to Culinary Arts
+Recommended Prerequisite: Introduction to Culinary Arts

-Advanced Culinary Arts (ADCULART)
+Advanced Culinary Arts (ADCULART)★